pyexcel/pyexcel/README.rst

 This section shows you how to get data from your excel files and how to export data to excel files in **one line**

-One liner to get data from the excel files
+Read from the excel files
 --------------------------------------------------------------------------------

 Get a list of dictionaries